Stopping the spread of deadly assault weapons

 Resources for the Assault Weapons Ban of 2013

-On January 24, Senator Feinstein introduced the Assault Weapons Ban of 2013, a bill to stop the sale, transfer, importation and manufacturing of military-style assault weapons and high-capacity ammunition feeding devices.
+On January 24, 2013, Senator Dianne Feinstein introduced the Assault Weapons Ban, a bill to stop the sale, transfer, importation and manufacturing of military-style assault weapons and high-capacity ammunition feeding devices.

-- Feinstein Statement at Hearing on Assault Weapons Ban Bill
+- Feinstein Statement at Hearing on Assault Weapons Ban Bill, Feb.
+27, 2013

 - Law enforcement, doctors, educators, clergy support ban on assault weapons, Jan.
 31, 2013